ZMDI: 1961: Arbeitsstelle für Molekularelektronik (AME)

 The company was founded in 1961 in Dresden under the leadership of Werner Hartmann as a research institute with the goal of developing technologies for manufacturing integrated circuits, following the seminal patents by Jack Kilby and Robert Noyce two years earlier.
 Initially, it was named Arbeitsstelle für Molekularelektronik (Department of Molecular Electronics) and reported to the government's Office of Nuclear Research and Technology.
 In 1965 the institute was moved to the combine VVB Bauelemente und Vakuumtechnik which was responsible for manufacturing almost all electronic components in East Germany at the time.
-The researchers manufactured their first p–n junction in 1966, their first fully working bipolar junction transistor in 1967, and their first integrated circuit C10 (a four-input NAND gate with 7 transistors) in a 20 µm process and with a yield of 16% in April 1968.
-Later that year in September the test chip C30 (two four-input NAND gates, 14 transistors, equivalent to the 7400 series 7420, 10 µm process) achieved a yield of 30%.
+The researchers manufactured their first p–n junction in 1966, their first fully working bipolar junction transistor in 1967, and their first integrated circuit C10 (a four-input NAND gate with 7 transistors) in a 20 μm process and with a yield of 16% in April 1968.
+Later that year in September the test chip C30 (two four-input NAND gates, 14 transistors, equivalent to the 7400 series 7420, 10 μm process) achieved a yield of 30%.
 Under the designation D120C this design was later transferred for volume production to Halbleiterwerk Frankfurt (Oder) and publicly announced at the Leipzig Trade Fair in the spring of 1971, together with subsequent chips in the 7400 and 74H00 series.

 1969: Arbeitsstelle für Molekularelektronik Dresden (AMD)

 In 1969 the institute was renamed to Arbeitsstelle für Molekularelektronik Dresden (AMD).
 This should not be confused with the other, unrelated AMD which was also founded in 1969 and under the name AMD Saxony operated in Dresden from 1996 until 2009 when that plant became part of GlobalFoundries.

-When Erich Honecker replaced Walter Ulbricht as the General Secretary of the Socialist Unity Party of Germany in 1970, the new economic doctrine of the “unity of economic and social policy” lead to a sharp reduction in investment in the microelectronics industry (in 1974 only 68.4% of its 1970 value).
+When Erich Honecker replaced Walter Ulbricht as the General Secretary of the Socialist Unity Party of Germany in 1970, the new economic doctrine of the “unity of economic and social policy” led to a sharp reduction in investment in the microelectronics industry (in 1974 only 68.4% of its 1970 value).
 In 1973, AMD was forced to implement a "staff reduction policy".
 This course was reversed only in 1977.

-In 1973, AMD produced the first working samples of the PMOS integrated circuit U820D for electronic calculators (6000 transistors, 6 µm process).
+In 1973, AMD produced the first working samples of the PMOS integrated circuit U820D for electronic calculators (6000 transistors, 6 μm process).
 By 1974, AMD had grown to 950 employees.
 Prof. Hartmann, who had led the institute since 1961, was forced to leave by the Ministry for State Security in 1974.